 For every one ounce of pork there is 2.5 grams of fat.

 - You could reduce the fat by cutting as much fat off the pork as you can, but this will be hard to measure and track how much fat you actually have remaining.
 Additionally, the fat in the pork provides a delicious flavor to the recipe.

 - If you are looking to significantly reduce the fat in this recipe you could trade out the pork for a completely different cut of meat.
 You could use a less fatty cut of pork or steak.
 You could also switch to chicken, which as you know chicken breast has little to no fat.

 However, if you are looking to increase the fat, this recipe allows you to add one of my favorite toppings:

 - Sliced avocado!
 Who doesn’t love avocado?
 And nothing is better as a topping on this recipe.

-For every 35 grams (about 1/4 avocado) there is 5.1 grams of fat.
-Allowing you to add as much additional healthy fats to this recipes as your heart and macros allow!
+For every 35 grams (about 1/4 avocado) there are 5.1 grams of fat.
+Allowing you to add as much additional healthy fats to this recipe as your heart and macros allow!

 When making adjustments to the macros in this Pork Shoulder Green Chili Stew, you will want to keep in mind the number of servings you are making.

 Love Chili, but looking for for something a little different?